 - AG-25, started in September 2019, aims at investigating both numerically/experimentally the aerodynamics of rotor/rotor wakes interactions.
 These kind of interactions occur on fast rotorcraft, but could also appear in UAVs or eVTOL concepts. - Recently, there is a significant interest and research activities concerning multirotor VTOLs, which differ substantially from the typical main rotor-tail rotor one of a helicopter. - For this reason, the HC-GoR members deemed more appropriate to change the name of the GoR to Rotorcraft Group of Responsables (RC-GoR).
-This new denomination was approved by the Council and replaced the old one starting from January 1st 2021. - AG-26, is the first action group approved by the RC-GoR and is the latest one activated.
-Its aim is the investigation of the aeroacoustics of multirotor configurations.
+This new denomination was approved by the Council and replaced the old one starting from January 1st 2021. - AG-26, is the first action group approved by the RC-GoR.
+Its aim is the investigation of the aeroacoustics of multirotor configurations. - AG-27 is the latest one activated.
+It concerns the Analysis and Decomposition of the Aerodynamic Force Acting on Rotary Wings